 The CTS frame sent in response to a Trigger frame that is not an MU-RTS shall be carried in a non-HT or non-HT duplicate PPDU (see Clause 17).

 The CTS frame sent in response to a Trigger frame that is not an MU-RTS shall be transmitted on the primary 20 MHz channel, primary 40 MHz channel, primary 80 MHz channel, 160 MHz channel, or 80+80 MHz channel.
 The bandwidth of the occupied 20 MHz channels shall include the RU indicated in the RU Allocation subfield of the User Info field of the Trigger frame.
-The non-AP STA shall set the BW for the CTS so that the RU that is indicated in the Trigger frame is included in the CTS transmission bandwidth. on of the indicated RU.
+The non-AP STA shall set the BW for the CTS so that the RU that is indicated in the Trigger frame is included in the CTS transmission bandwidth.

 A non-AP HE STA transmitting a CTS frame in response to a Trigger frame that is not an MU-RTS shall follow the same rules specified for setting the TXVECTOR parameters as specified for the CTS response to an MU-RTS Trigger frame as defined in section 27.2.5.3 (CTS response to MU-RTS).